-Review: Smart compromises make the Galaxy S21 a killer $800 smartphone
+Samsung Galaxy S21 review: Less is less

 Like with the Galaxy S21 Ultra, Samsung did away with microSD expandability on the S21, as well as MST support, which previously enabled mobile payments through Samsung Pay, even on older terminals that don't yet support NFC.
 These changes aren't particularly surprising, but they'll frustrate users who have seen these legacy features as advantages of the Samsung ecosystem up until now.

 Of course, it's also worth mentioning that Samsung is no longer including a charging brick or wired headphones in the box with the S21 series.
 Save for the included USB C-to-C charging cable, you'll need to provide your own accessories for the Galaxy S21.
-If you don't already have the necessary peripherals, I'd recommend setting aside the $100 pre-order credit Samsung is offering towards a charger or even the Galaxy Buds Pro.
+If you don't already have the necessary peripherals, I'd recommend setting aside the $50 credit Samsung is offering towards a charger or even the Galaxy Buds Pro.

 Samsung Galaxy S21 Software and performance

-Samsung has been quietly refining its custom One UI experience in the last year, introducing One UI 3.0 as part of its Android 11 update rollout to existing devices through the fall and winter.
+Samsung has been quietly refining its custom One UI experience over the last year, introducing One UI 3.0 as part of its Android 11 update rollout to existing devices through the fall and winter.
 With the Galaxy S21 series, the company edged ever so slightly forward to One UI 3.1, featuring plenty of gaussian blur, expanded volume controls, and categorized notifications.

 Aside from the visual changes, you might not even notice a lot of what's new here, especially if you're coming from another recent Galaxy device.
-That actually speaks to how good of a job Samsung has done at keeping its phone up to date as of late; Android 11 has rolled out to nearly every Galaxy S, Note, and Z variant released in the last year.
+That actually speaks to how good of a job Samsung has done at keeping its phone up to date as of late; Android 11 has rolled out to every Galaxy S, Note, and Z variant released in the last year — and the beta for Android 12 is underway now for a stable release towards the end of 2022

-5G and 120Hz take a considerable toll on the S21's battery life.

-One of the changes that, at least as far as I've been able to tell remains exclusive to the S21 series, is the ability to finally change your news feed on the left of the home screen from Samsung Daily (now Samsung Free) to the Google Discover feed.
+One of the more welcome changes is the ability to finally change your news feed on the left of the home screen from Samsung Daily (now Samsung Free) to the Google Discover feed.
 It's a welcomed change, but while I appreciate Google Discover already knowing what kind of content I want to see, you should give Samsung Free a shot before dismissing it entirely.
 It isn't just a news feed; you can play instant games or even stream select TV channels for free.

 Samsung mentioned during a check-in call that it sent reviewers both the baseline S21 and the top-end S21 Ultra so that we could see just how similar the everyday experience is between the two.
 They're both powered by the same Snapdragon 888 chipset, after all, and sure enough, I've found that performance has been similarly great on the S21, despite shipping with half the RAM of my upgraded S21 Ultra at just 8GB.

-Note: This article was originally published in January 2021.
-It was updated in October 2021 with the following changes.